mohammad09010/CMPN202-Operating-Systems-Journal/week1.md

 # Week 1: System Planning and Distribution Selection

 ## 1. Introduction
-The objective of this first phase was to design a secure dual-system architecture and deploy the initial Linux server environment.
-This phase focuses on establishing a **Headless** server infrastructure—managed entirely via the command line-to replicate professional cloud administration practices and reduce resource overhead.
+The​‍​‌‍​‍‌ aim of this initial stage was to create a secure dual-system architecture and rollout the first **Linux server** environment.
+This phase is about setting up a **headless server** infrastructure, which is controlled completely through the command line, in order to mimic professional cloud management methods and save system resources.

 ## 2. System Architecture Diagram
-The following diagram illustrates the dual-system topology designed for this coursework.
-It features a strict separation between the **Control Plane** (Workstation) and the **Target Environment** (Server), connected via an isolated Host-Only network.
+The diagram below shows the two-system topology designed as part of the coursework.
+It depicts a rigorous separation between the **Control Plane ** (Workstation) and the **Target Environment** (Server) which are linked through an isolated Host-Only ​‍​‌‍​‍‌network.

 <img width="4674" height="1445" alt="System Architecture" src="https://github.com/user-attachments/assets/31cfdda7-e91d-4ffe-b310-bfdeda2674c8" />
 **High-level system architecture showing the VirtualBox Host-Only network topology.**